This fact sheet covers England & Wales. We also have a version for Scotland if you need it.

 - You should respond, and try to negotiate a way to pay the arrears.
 If your offer is rejected by the solicitor, you can insist they tell your lender about your offer.
 You could try to contact the lender’s head office directly to reach an agreement.
 Even if your offer is refused, start paying what you have offered.

 From 27 March 2020 to 20 September 2020, the court service suspended (stayed) most possession action because of coronavirus.
-Extra protection has also been given by the Financial Conduct Authority (FCA).
-Under current FCA guidance, lenders can continue with possession action, but they should not enforce repossession before 1 April 2021 without your agreement
+Extra protection was also given by the Financial Conduct Authority (FCA).
+Under FCA guidance, lenders were able to continue with possession action, but they should not have enforced repossession before 1 April 2021 without your agreement.

 If you do not reach an agreement, the lender will apply to your local County Court to issue a ‘possession claim’.
 You will usually get papers through the post, giving you a date and a time for your possession hearing.
 You should have at least four weeks’ notice of the hearing.